-3 factors to successful business growth
+3 key areas to consider to achieve successful business growth

-Successful business growth doesn’t happen by accident.
-I have identified three fundamental actions that every business must consider, then work on and put into place to stand any chance of success in developing a sustainable growing business.
+However at the very least, I have identified three fundamental actions that every business must consider, then work on and put into place to stand any chance of success in developing a sustainable growing business.

 1. Build on firm foundations